-As a collective, Premiership Rugby and its clubs led the way in England when they introduced their Salary Cap in 1999 in order to ensure the financial viability of all clubs and the Aviva Premiership Rugby competition, to control inflationary pressures on clubs' costs, and to provide a level playing field for clubs to ensure a competitive Aviva Premiership Rugby competition.
+As a collective, Premiership Rugby and its clubs led the way in England when they introduced their Salary Cap in 1999 in order to ensure the financial viability of all clubs and the Gallagher Premiership Rugby competition, to control inflationary pressures on clubs’ costs, and to provide a level playing field for clubs to ensure a competitive Gallagher Premiership Rugby competition.

-These objectives are borne out in the financial success the league is now seeing with more clubs breaking even and a healthy turnover of teams at the top of the league with four different Aviva Premiership Rugby Champions in five years.
+These objectives are borne out in the financial success the league and a healthy turnover of teams at the top of the league with five different Gallagher Premiership Rugby Champions in the last six years.

 The level of the Salary Cap and the operation and management of it is reviewed regularly to ensure it is fit for purpose.
 The Premiership Rugby Board, made up of the 12 Clubs, determines the Regulations and has a Salary Cap Manager, whose role is to monitor and investigate player recruitment and remuneration across the Clubs, to ensure the system is managed in a fair and reasonable manner.

 The level of the Salary Cap is proportionate and aligned to the growth of the business and is linked directly to the annual net central distributions to the clubs from Premiership Rugby.